jmintb/cargo-tst/README.md

-# cargo-tst, fuzzy test search
+# cargo-tst: fuzzy test search

 cargo-tst is a small cargo extension to allow fuzzy finding of tests.
 It is currently implemented in a quick MVP fashion.
-Meaning that the code is ugly and many edge(and non edge)cases are not handled.
+Meaning that the code is ugly, many edge(and non edge)cases are not handled.
 It is however already quite usefull if you have a project with many files and you are tired having to type in the exact name of the test you want to run.

 Please leave a star if this is something you are interested in.
 If others find this useful I will polish it and publish to crates.io.

 ### Usage